Preparing Your Child for a Chest X-Ray

 Depending upon the severity of a child's problem, the number and complexity of X-ray exams needed to diagnose and determine the extent of an illness vary.

-Even with multiple and repeated chest X-ray exams or repeat cardiac catheterizations, the total dose is still small.
-The expected benefits of the X-rays must always outweigh any possible risk for the examination to be performed.
+Even with multiple and repeated chest X-ray exams or repeat cardiac catheterizations, the total dose is small.
+The expected benefits of the X-rays must always outweigh any risk for the examination to be performed.

 Efforts to Minimize Radiation Exposure

 - Personnel performing the test are comfortable dealing with children.
-The radiology and cardiology departments of Cincinnati Children's take great strides in having up-to-date equipment.
+The radiology and cardiology departments of Cincinnati Children's take great pride in having up-to-date equipment.
 Routine surveillance of equipment and fulfilling all state regulations for registration and maintenance of equipment are mandated, not only by the state health department Bureau of Radiation Safety, but also by the hospital.
 Annual inspections of the equipment and review of departmental procedures are always in compliance.

 - All Cincinnati Children's personnel who use the equipment are trained and qualified for its use.